cameronmcelfresh/vasp-toolkit/README.md

 #### Output
 The result of above input is a sequence of directories filled with VASP starting files with the given prefixes.
-The numerical value following "ENCUT" in the directory title is equivalent to the ENCUT value provided in respective INCAR file.
+The numerical value following "encut" in the directory title is equivalent to the ENCUT value provided in respective INCAR file.

 <img src="https://github.com/cameronmcelfresh/vasp-toolkit/blob/master/encut_result.JPG" width="600">